MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-233-Federal-Voting-Assistance-Program-FVAP/section-233.3.md

 ##### § 233.3 Definitions. #####

-Terms used in this part are defined in Joint Publication 1-02 (available at *http://www.dtic.mil/doctrine/dod\_dictionary/*) and this section.
+Terms used in this part are defined in DoD Dictionary of Military Terms (available at *http://www.jcs.mil/Doctrine*) and this section.
 These terms and their definitions are for the purpose of this part.

 *Eligible voter.* Any of the following: